nico24687/Barker/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)

-A social selling platform to allow users to connect directly with local artists.
-Art listed has no price tags, and no buy it now buttons.
-Instead users must learn about each piece directly from the artist and negotiate a price that works for both.
+A new way to connect with local dogs around you.
+Browse from an extensive collection of canines.
+Find someone you like, chat directly and arrange a play date between your two furry friends.

 ## Getting Started